Excel-VBA-Diary/OpenAI-API/README.md

 ' Although this code is using regular expressions for extraction here, ' you can also use a JSON parser.

-Function ExtractJsonValue(ByVal JsonText As String, _
+Private Function ExtractJsonValue(ByVal JsonText As String, _
                           ByVal keyName As String) As String

     Dim matches As Object, strTemp As String